-Figure 50 -Netio Push protocol configuration
+Figure 32 -Netio Push protocol configuration

-Enable Netio Push Enables Netio Push functions in the system.
+Enable Netio Push Enables Netio Push functions in the system kernel.

 Target host HTTP server: Defines the parameters of the target:

 - http / https to specify the protocol

 - Target URL

 - Port

 - Username and Password

 Example: https://username:password@test.example.com:80/push

 Push Period Period for the automatic sending of data (Push), in seconds.

 Auto Push (delta) Data will be immediately sent (Push) if a measured value exceeds this limit.

 Parameter - at this time, only Current

 Value - limit value for the selected parameter

 Protocol Selects the payload format.

 - JSON

 - XML

-When the Netio Push is enabled, other M2M protocols are disabled except SNMP after clicking Save changes.
+When the Netio Push is enabled, other M2M protocols are disabled except SNMP.
+After clicking Save changes, the notification message about the deactivation of the other protocol appears.